 Did You Know?

-Dogs have one of the shortest digestive systems of all mammals.
+The dog digestive system is one of the shortest GI tracts of all mammals.

-The entire digestive process only takes about eight hours (even less for puppies).
+The entire canine digestive process only takes about eight hours (even less for puppies).

-Compare them to humans, who have an average digestion time of 53 hours!
+Compare this to humans, who have an average digestion time of 53 hours!
 Even children’s bodies average 33 hours from meal to poop.

-So if something is wrong with your dog’s gut, you’re going to know soon enough!
+So if something is wrong with your dog’s GI tract, you’re going to know soon enough!